 Equal Employment Opportunity Statement

 Seton Hall University is committed to programs of Equal Employment Opportunity (EEO) and the principles of affirmative action.
-The University has a responsibility to create and maintain a working and learning environment that is free of unlawful discrimination and that assures the fair and equitable treatment of all employees and students.
+The University is committed to maintaining a working and learning environment that is free of unlawful discrimination, and that assures the fair and equitable treatment of all employees and students.
 EEO programs are consistent with our Catholic educational mission and enjoy a high priority among our institutional goals and objectives.
-The University reserves its right to administer and apply all policies, programs and benefits in a manner consistent with its Catholic educational mission and the teachings of the Catholic Church.
+The University reserves its right to administer and apply all policies, programs, and benefits in a manner consistent with its Catholic educational mission and the teachings of the Catholic Church.

-No person may be denied employment or related benefits, or admission to the University or any of its programs or activities, either academic or nonacademic, curricular or extracurricular, because of age, sex, gender, disability and/or handicap, race, color, religion, national origin, nationality or ancestry, affectional or sexual orientation, gender identity and expression, pregnancy, veteran status or military service, marital status, domestic partnership or civil union status, status as a domestic violence victim, arrest status, AIDS and/or HIV status, atypical hereditary cellular or blood trait, genetic information or membership in any other class protected by state or federal laws, now or in the future. .
-All executives, administrators, faculty and staff are responsible for supporting Seton Hall's EEO policies and programs and the principles of affirmative action.
+No person may be denied employment or related benefits, or admission to the University or any of its programs or activities, either academic or nonacademic, curricular or extracurricular, because of age, sex, gender, disability and/or handicap, race (including traits historically associated with race such as hair texture, hair type and protective hairstyles), creed, color, religion, national origin, nationality, ancestry, affectional or sexual orientation, gender identity or expression, pregnancy, breastfeeding, veteran status, marital status, domestic partnership or civil union status, status as a domestic violence victim, arrest status, AIDS and/or HIV status, atypical hereditary cellular or blood trait, liability for service in the Armed Forces of the United States, genetic information, the refusal to submit to genetic testing, the refusal to make available the results of a genetic test, or membership in any other class protected by state or federal laws, now or in the future.
+All officers, administrators, faculty, priests, and staff are responsible for supporting Seton Hall’s EEO policies and programs and the principles of affirmative action.
 EEO policies are to be applied in all decisions regarding recruitment, hiring, promotion, transfer, retention, tenure, termination, compensation, benefits, layoffs, union membership, academic programs, and social and recreational programs.

 - Human Resources: Michael Silvestro, Associate Vice President for Human Resources (973) 761-9138

-- Department of Athletics: Tatum Colitz, Senior Associate Director of Athletics/ SWA and Deputy Title IX Coordinator (973) 761-9494
+- Department of Athletics: Tatum Colitz, Senior Associate Athletic Director/Senior Woman Administrator, Deputy Title IX Coordinator (973) 761-9494

-- Immaculate Conception Seminary School of Theology and St. Andrew’s College Seminary: Delica Reduque, Manager – Employee & Labor Relations/Deputy Title IX Coordinator (973) 761-9284
+- Immaculate Conception Seminary School of Theology and St. Andrew’s College Seminary: Delica Reduque, Manager, Employee & Labor Relations, M.S.
+Ed, SHRM-CP, Deputy Title IX Coordinator (973) 761-9284

-- Interprofessional Health Sciences Campus: Kelly Freeman, Director of Student Life/Deputy Title IX Coordinator (973) 542-6983
+- Interprofessional Health Sciences Campus: Toni Hindsman, M.A., Director of EEO Compliance, Title IX Coordinator and Acting Deputy Title IX Coordinator for IHSC (973) 275-2513

 - Office of the Provost: Dr. Joan Guetti, Senior Associate Provost (973) 275-2480

-- Electronic and Information Accessibility Coordinator: Michael Hyland, Director Web and Digital Communications (973) 761-9099
+- Electronic and Information Accessibility Coordinator: Michael Hyland, Executive Director, Digital Communications and Marketing (973) 761-9099

 - Policy Against Discrimination, Harassment and Retaliation